SCLBD/BackdoorBench/README.md

 If you want to change the defense methods and the setting for defense, you should specify both the attack method script in ../defense and the YAML config file to use different defense methods.
-The detailed descriptions for each defense may be put into the `add_args` function in each script.

 ### [Supported attacks](#supported-attacks)